-Mark Galeotti is an expert in modern Russia, especially its security politics, intelligence services and criminality.
-He is a Senior Non-Resident Fellow of the Institute of International Relations Prague, a 2018-19 Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies at the European University Institute, and director of the consultancy Mayak Intelligence.
+Professor Mark Galeotti is an expert in modern Russia, especially its security politics, intelligence services and criminality.
+As well as running the consultancy Mayak Intelligence, he is an Honorary Professor at the UCL School of Slavonic and East European Studies, a Senior Non-Resident Fellow of the Institute of International Relations Prague, and an Associate Fellow at the Council on Geostrategy.

 A prolific author, his most recent books include Putin’s Wars (Bloomsbury, 2022), The Weaponisation of Everything (Yale, 2021), We Need To Talk About Putin (Penguin, 2019) and The Vory: Russia’s Super Mafia (Yale, 2018).

 He read history at Robinson College, Cambridge, and took his doctorate in politics at the London School of Economics.
 He has been Head of History at Keele University, Professor of Global Affairs at New York University, a visiting professor at Rutgers-Newark (Newark), Charles University (Prague) and MGIMO (Moscow), and a senior research fellow at the Foreign & Commonwealth Office.
 He has advised and given evidence to a wide range of bodies, from the UK House of Commons Foreign Affairs Committee and the NATO Parliamentary Assembly to Interpol and SHAPE.